What a year! I'm happy to have reached its end and am ready to turn the page, but not before sharing my best dishes of 2021.

 Sunset Grill and Beach Bar

-Two weeks after my second vaccination shot, I was on a flight to Tampa to visit my parents.
+Two weeks after my second vaccination shot, I flew to Tampa to visit my parents.

 Our first lunch was at the Sunset Grill and Beach Bar, where we'd dined several times before.
 It was one of the few outdoor restaurants we'd eat at when I visited.